-Source: Morningstar, Bloomberg, Marten & Co.
-Note: DRIP was launched on 29 May 2015.
+Source: Morningstar, Bloomberg, Marten & Co. \Note: DRIP was launched on 29 May 2015.

 As illustrated in Figure 26, DRIP's market capitalisation is the smallest of its peers and, arguably reflecting its lower liquidity it has the highest share price standard deviation in the group.
-This smaller size is also arguably reflected in its ongoing charges ratio although, as discussed on page 14, this should fall if DRIP is successful in expanding meaningfully.
+This smaller size is also arguably reflected in its ongoing charges ratio although this should fall if DRIP is successful in expanding meaningfully.
 In the meantime, DRIP's manager has agreed to reduce its fees to the extent necessary so that the company's costs do not exceed 2% of net assets.
-Further information is provided on page 21 of the July 2016 initiation note.
+Further information is provided on page 21 of our July 2016 initiation note.